dawnzs01/FlakyBuild/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:

-1. Open '...'
+1. Download data from '...'
-2. Select '....'
+2. Run command '....'
 3. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+For map data issues, plase include OSM element IDs and the vector tile features you expect in the output to make help reproduce the issue in tests.

+**Screenshots**
+If applicable, add screenshots to help explain your problem (include tile IDs or latitude/longitude for visual issues with generated maps)

-**Device (please complete the following information):**
+**Environment (please complete the following information):**

- - Model: [e.g. Samsung Galaxy S22]
+- Hardware: [e.g. 2015 Macbook Pro]
- - OS: [e.g. Android 13]
+- OS: [e.g. MacOS 10.15.7]
+- Java version and distribution: [e.g. Eclipse Temurin 17.35]
- - Version [e.g. 0.134]
+- Maven version: [e.g. 3.8.1]

-**Media**
-If applicable, add a short media sample which triggers the problem.

 **Additional context**
 Add any other context about the problem here.